DUE TO PANDEMIC ONLY THE STUDENT CENTER LOCATION WILL BE OPEN UNTIL FURTHER NOTICE.

 Fines and Fees:

-Although there is no cost to use these devices, late charges ($20 per day), repair, and replacement fees may result if a device is returned late, damaged, lost or stolen.
+Although there is no cost to use these devices, late charges ($20 per day), repair, and replacement fines may result if a device is returned late, damaged, lost or stolen.
 The maximum fine is $2,000.00.
-All fines and fees will be charged to your account at the University and collected by the Bursar's Office.
-If you have outstanding fines or fees, you may be ineligible to borrow another device and may be unable to register for classes or obtain transcripts.
+All fines will be charged to the student’s account at the University and collected by the Bursar's Office.
+Students with outstanding fines may be ineligible to borrow another device and may be unable to register for classes or obtain transcripts.

 Lost or Stolen Equipment:

-You are responsible for the equipment loaned to you by Mobile Campus.
+Students are responsible for the equipment loaned to them by Mobile Campus.
 Use of this equipment is permitted only until the date and time due as indicated on the Mobile Campus Equipment Loan Agreement.
 Any use of this equipment after that time is beyond the scope of the agreement and may constitute a criminal felony.
-If the equipment is lost or stolen, you must file a report with the CSU Police Department and report the loss to Mobile Campus promptly to avoid additional late fees.
+If the equipment is lost or stolen, the student must file a report with the CSU Police Department and report the loss to Mobile Campus promptly to avoid additional late fines.

 This program is entirely funded by Student Tech Fees and is therefore restricted to CSU student use only.
 Please take care of the equipment - you are helping to pay for it.